 Culture back-up for technical innovations

 This ideal scenario is far removed from reality, however, as a survey by the International Data Group (IDG) confirms.
 Although 91 percent of the companies surveyed worldwide had adopted, or had plans to adopt, a “digital-first” business strategy (i.e. a strategy to change internal processes, the corporate culture and staff skills), only 37 percent were actually putting their ideas into action.
-When it comes to digitalization, the majority are still therefore hesitant to take the plunge.
+When it comes to going digital, the majority are still therefore hesitant to take the plunge.

 There are many – and sometimes valid – reasons for this, including budget constraints or an urgent need for action in certain departments.
-The problem, however, is that digitalization projects that are primarily technology-driven and ignore the associated cultural transformation tend to underestimate the influence rolling out new software has on staff working habits.
-This means little or no attention is paid to the very users whose acceptance or skepticism ultimately decides the fate of a company’s digital transformation.
+The problem, however, is that digitalization projects that are primarily technology-driven and ignore the associated cultural transformation tend to underestimate the influence rolling out new systems has on staff working habits.
+This means little or no attention is paid to the very people whose acceptance or skepticism ultimately decides the fate of a company’s digital transformation.

-At the end of the day, it is the staff who are to work with the newly introduced software and new tools so that the entire company benefits.
+At the end of the day, it is the staff who are to work with the newly introduced programs and new tools so that the entire company benefits.
 Yet this relies on them enjoying using the new solutions and supporting the changes because they recognize the advantages and are keen to make the most of them.

 Digital adoption solutions offer end-to-end support